Are you interested in learning how to make paper mache? Paper mache is a craft that you may think of in a time of creative inspiration.

 - Combine flour/glue and water into the bowl and mix until desired consistency.
-When you are beginning to make your paper mache mixture, you will be combining your two ingredients in a bowl until it reaches the consistency you desire.
+When you begin to make your paper mache mixture, you will combine your two ingredients in a bowl until it reaches the desired consistency.
 If the mixture is thick, you add water.
 If the mixture is thin, you add flour or glue.

 - Add some salt if you want.
 While not a necessary step in this procedure, if you add salt to your mixture, you will help keep your work free of any potential mold while it is drying.